 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-Recovery from a carcinoid tumor is not always possible.
+Recovery from a GI tract NET is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for people with a carcinoid tumor.
-Or, use the menu to choose another section to continue reading this guide.
+It offers more information about research studies that are focused on finding better ways to care for people with a GI tract NET.
+Use the menu to choose a different section to read in this guide.